 The good things is that if you are in your 40s, you still have time, maybe 10 to 15 years to save before you need to withdraw money.
 If you can put aside some funds and manage, you can still achieve some decent returns.

-Retirement Plan for a successful career women like Patricia Mok
+Retirement Plan for a successful career woman like Patricia Mok

 Do you already have a successful career and a lovely family?
 It is likely that you have achieved all your desires and fulfilled your responsibilities in life.
 Your children have grown up and you are just about to retire.